Polycystic Ovary Syndrome (PCOS)

 High-fiber diets may be beneficial.
 While fiber is molecularly a carbohydrate, it is unlike other carbohydrates in that it does not get digested as it passes down your digestive tract and therefore does not affect your blood sugar levels in the same way that other carbs do.
 Foods that contain a lot of fiber have a low GI.
 Diets high in fiber have been shown to help overweight individuals with a high risk of type 2 diabetes lose weight.
 Furthermore, research has shown an association between low-fiber diets and PCOS (Eslamian et al., 2017).

 There hasn’t been much research assessing high fiber diets for women with PCOS, but one study found that women with PCOS who reported eating more fiber showed less insulin resistance and had less total body fat (Cunha, Ribeiro, Silva, Rosa-e-Silva, & De-Souza, 2018).
-Another study showed that high fiber and low trans-fatty acid intake were associated with metabolic improvements among overweight women with PCOS (Nybacka, Hellström, & Hirschberg, 2017).
+Another study showed that high fiber and low trans-fatty acid intake were associated with metabolic improvements among overweight women with PCOS (Nybacka, Hellström, & Hirschberg, 2017). ).
+And a third, more recent study found published in 2019 found that lower testosterone levels were associated with increased fiber intake among women with PCOS (Barrea et al., 2019).
 Overall, high-fiber diets seem promising for PCOS, but more research is needed.

 Which Fats to Eat